Skip to main content

 Can I use memory with streaming responses?

 Yes.
 RunnableWithMessageHistory works with both .invoke() and .stream().
-The wrapper saves messages to history after the stream completes:
+The wrapper saves messages to history after the stream completes.
+For more on streaming architecture, see our Streaming AI API Backend tutorial.

 Python